havok69/AUV-task/README.md

 *R Soorya Narayanan*

-So this week I was able to learn and use:
+During the past week I was able to learn and use:
 > - [x] git (I have the git installed in Ubuntu and use it alongside `VS code` software).
 > - [x] github
 > - [x] markdown